Archon (Gnosticism)

-Archons (ἄρχων, plural: ἄρχοντες, árchontes), in Gnosticism and religions closely related to it, are the builders of the physical universe.
+Archons (ἄρχων, plural: ἄρχοντες), in Gnosticism and religions closely related to it, are the builders of the physical universe.
 Among the Archontics, Ophites, Sethians and in the writings of Nag Hammadi library, the archons are rulers, each related to one of seven planets; they prevent souls from leaving the material realm.
-The political connotation of their name reflects rejection of the governmental system, as flawed without chance of true salvation.
+The political connotation of their name reflects rejection of the governmental system as flawed without chance of true salvation.
 In Manichaeism, the archons are the rulers of a realm within the "Kingdom of Darkness", who together make up the Prince of Darkness.
 In the Hypostasis of the Archons, the physical appearance of Archons is described as androgynous, with their faces being those of beasts.

 Hebdomad

 A characteristic feature of the Gnostic concept of the universe is the role played in almost all Gnostic systems by the seven world-creating archons, known as the Hebdomad (ἑβδομάς).
 These Seven are, in most systems, semi-hostile powers and are reckoned as the last and lowest emanations of the Godhead; below them—and frequently considered as proceeding from them—comes the world of the devilish powers.
 There are indeed certain exceptions; Basilides taught the existence of a "great archon" called Abraxas who presided over 365 archons.

 Evidently, from works such as the Apocryphon of John, the Ophite Diagrams, On the Origin of the World and Pistis Sophia, archons play an important role in Gnostic cosmology.
 Probably originally referring to the Greek daimons of the planets, in Gnosticism they became the demonic rulers of the material world, each associated with a different celestial sphere.
 As rulers over the material world, they are called ἄρχοντες (archontes, "principalities", or "rulers").
 As with Classical astronomy, which thought of a sphere of fixed stars above the spheres of the seven planets, beyond the spheres of the evil archons (Hebdomad), there were the supercelestial regions which a soul must reach by gnosis to escape the dominion of the archons.
 This place is thought of as the abode of Sophia (Wisdom) and Barbelo, also called Ogdoad.